joshmfrankel/rail_line/README.md

 gem 'rail_line'
 ```

+Run `bundle install` to install the gem.

+Profit.

-## Usage
+# Usage

-In order to utilize RailLine, include the `RailLine::ResultDo` module in your class and utilize the `handle_result` method to wrap your business logic.
+In order to utilize RailLine, include the `RailLine::ResultDo` module in your class and wrap your business logic with the `handle_result` method.

 ```ruby
 class MyAwesomeService